simonfongnt/appium-eclipse-maven-ubuntu/README.md

 # Android Automation Testing on Real Android Environment setup

-This is a flash setup instructions for Appium, Maven with Eclipse on Ubuntu
+This is a flash setup instructions for Appium with Maven in Eclipse on Ubuntu

 ## Install the required softwares